 - 110 incident reports of non-consensual kissing of a sexual body part

 - 141 incident reports of non-consensual sexual penetration

-Read on to learn more about Uber sexual assault lawsuits, why people are suing Uber, whether Uber mandates mediation and arbitration, and how much an Uber sexual assault settlement can be.
-You will also learn the process and duration of filing an Uber sexual assault case.
+Read on to learn more about the rights and options of individuals who experience sexual assault or other harms during a rideshare ride, why people are suing Uber, information about previously filed Uber sexual assault lawsuits, whether Uber mandates mediation and arbitration, what compensation victims may be entitled for an Uber sexual assault settlement, and finally the process and duration of filing an Uber sexual assault case.

 Uber Sexual Assault Lawsuit